7nolikov/7nolikov.github.io/7nolikov/content/posts/standalone-spring-tests.md

 categories: [spring, testing]
 ---

-I was surprized that Spring Test library doesn't support standalone acceptance tests format out of the box.
+I was surprised that Spring Test library doesn't support standalone acceptance tests format out of the box.
 Here's how I tackled this issue and why standalone tests are useful for modular Spring applications.

 ## Motivation